Tencent-Hunyuan/HunyuanVision/README.md

 ## Quickstart

-Hunyuan-Vision-1.5 is now avaiable at [Tencent Cloud](https://cloud.tencent.com/document/product/1729/104753).
-You are welcome to try our most advanced model right now.
+Hunyuan-Vision-1.5 is now available at [Tencent Cloud](https://cloud.tencent.com/document/product/1729/104753).
+You are welcome to try our most advanced model right now. ("Thinking on Images" mode will be available later)

 ```python